AOSC-Dev/aoscc/2017/README.md

-These are hotel choices with pricing below CNY 300 per night (for two, or more if you wish; prices could be lower than listed below in July), mostly found along Line 2 and Line 4.
+These are hotel choices with pricing below CNY 300 per night (for two, or more if you wish; prices could be lower than listed below in July), mostly found along Metro lines.
 Most of the ones listed below are within 1 hour of Metro ride from the venue...

 The two recommended below are near the Chigang or Kecun station on Line 2 (transfer from Line 4... see the links to the maps below for more information),